Rare wild bees find has English country estate buzzing | Malay Mail

 “It shows the value and complexity of our ancient woodlands and the need to protect these unique habitats in perpetuity,” he told AFP.

-“If we can do that, discoveries like this could become commonplace — our gift to future generations.” — AFP
+“If we can do that, discoveries like this could become commonplace — our gift to future generations.” — ETX Studio